-No income was earned for the investment properties in 2022 and 2021.
-Real property tax paid amounted to ₱7,011 in 2022 and 2021.
+No income was earned for the investment properties in 2023 and 2022.
+Real property tax paid amounted to ₱7,259 and ₱7,011 in 2023 and 2022, respectively.

 The fair value of the investment properties was determined by an independent appraiser.
 The appraiser is an industry specialist in valuing these types of investment properties.
 Fair value represents the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair values of investment properties are determined using the market data approach by gathering available market evidences.
+The fair values of investment properties are determined using the market data approach and by gathering available market evidences.